-Greenfield subdivision design will where practical locate recreational areas, shops and other facilities including bus stops within walking distance (400 m) of new residences.
+Where practical, greenfield subdivision design will locate recreational areas, shops and other facilities including bus stops within walking distance (400 m) of new residences.

 Figure 1: Subdivision design - 400m walking distance

 Footpaths are to be provided in accordance with Council's Planning and Design Manual.